aponsero/Resistome_AssemblyBased_Snakemake/README.md

 ```

-Additionally, custom diamond and Abricate databases should be downloaded.
+Additionally, custom Diamond taxonomic and MobileOG databases should be downloaded and prepared.

 ** Add here Zenodo link to download databases **